-All-female team out to prove women racers aren’t a gimmick
+Hear these engines roar: Female team says this is no gimmick

 “There aren’t that many girls coming up through the ranks.
 Give girls positive role models that aren’t just stripping off and posing on the front of a car.
 You go to a race track and you see ‘Grid Girls’ and very rarely do you see engineers, people working behind the scenes, working on race cars.
 If you are a parent, and you have a kid who wants to be in racing, I wanted to show that that’s not the only way you can do it.”

 The team is slated to run the entire IMSA schedule, and Figueiredo posted the fastest lap in class during a qualifying session earlier this month.
 That proved the car is no joke, and the lineup goes into the Jan.
-26-27 season-opening race determined to prove they can compete with their male counterparts.
+26-27 season-opening race determined to prove they can compete with their male counterparts and confident they may even win their class.

 “I think we can be a contender for the race win,” Nielsen said.
 “We are all on the same page and have been for years.
 Kat and I frequently quote the saying ‘Once you are behind the wheel, the car can’t tell if it is a man or woman driving.”